Manual

 Figure 7.
 After the transformation, the transformed image is displayed in the same image window in which the original image was opened (see Figure 3).

-The transformed image is saved in BMP format (the file name is in the text box “Output - Transformed BMP image”) in the folder of the original file, as shown in Figure 2 and Figure 8.
+The transformed image is saved in BMP format in the folder of the original file, as shown in Figure 8.
+Although a different image format can be selected in the "Format" check box, use only the BMP format for Raith Nanosuite, which cannot handle other image formats.
 Besides the transformed image, the program also creates two auxiliary SVG files and one SSC file.
 The latter file is used to place the transformed image in the design file opened in Raith Nanosuite.

 Folder with files